paigeweber13/fine-hardware-visualization/README.md

  - end goal is to apply this to graph problems: kernels in graph problems tend to change behavior throughout execution
  - Dr. Saule said last week "now we know likwid counts by region"... what exactly does that mean?
-I guess that it aggregates by region
+I guess that he's referring to how it aggregates by region... but it also aggregates per physical thread: running flops code twice did not change the number of regions reported by likwid: still only did one per physical thread

 ## TODO:
  - can we measure integer operations?